 Studies that directly evaluate the effects of screening for and early treatment of iron deficiency anemia on maternal and infant health outcomes are needed.
-Although adequate evidence shows that iron supplementation improves maternal hematological indexes, the clinical significance of this improvement needs to be clarified.
-Well-designed and adequately-powered studies that evaluate the effects of iron supplementation, or change in maternal iron status as a result of intervention, on maternal and infant health outcomes (e.g., postpartum hemorrhage, maternal morbidity, preterm delivery, low birthweight, and perinatal death) are needed, particularly in settings similar to the United States with respect to nutrition, hemoparasite burden, and socioeconomic status.
+Although adequate evidence shows that iron supplementation improves maternal hematologic indexes, the clinical significance of this improvement needs to be defined.
+Well-designed and adequately powered studies that evaluate the effects of iron supplementation, or change in maternal iron status as a result of intervention, on maternal and infant health outcomes (for example, postpartum hemorrhage, maternal illness, preterm delivery, low birthweight, and perinatal death) are needed, particularly in settings similar to the United States with respect to nutrition, hemoparasite burden, and socioeconomic status.

-Iron is necessary for the production of hemoglobin, an essential protein found in red blood cells.
-During pregnancy, iron is also needed for the development of the fetus and placenta and to expand maternal red blood cell mass.
+Iron is necessary for the production of hemoglobin, which is an essential protein found in erythrocytes.
+During pregnancy, iron is also needed for the development of the fetus and placenta and to expand maternal erythrocyte mass.
 Iron deficiency occurs when body stores of iron become depleted.
-It can develop as a result of an increased need for iron (e.g., during pregnancy) or when there is decreased iron intake and absorption (e.g., lack of iron sources in the diet), or a loss of iron (for example, bleeding).
+It can develop as a result of an increased need for iron (for example, during pregnancy), decreased iron intake and absorption (for example, lack of iron sources in the diet), or a loss of iron (for example, bleeding).
 Iron deficiency anemia results when iron stores become so low that hemoglobin synthesis is impaired, which causes anemia.

 Current data on the prevalence of iron deficiency anemia in pregnant women in the United States are lacking.
-Based on older data from a cohort of mostly racial/ethnic minority women, the estimated prevalence of iron deficiency anemia in pregnant women ranges from as low as 1.8% during the first trimester to as high as 27.4% during the third trimester.9 Based on calculations of total body iron from 1999–2006 NHANES data, the estimated prevalence of iron deficiency in pregnant women is 18.6%, ranging from 6.9% in the first trimester to 29.5% in the third trimester.1
+Based on older data from a cohort of mostly racial or ethnic minorities, the estimated prevalence of iron deficiency anemia in pregnant women ranges from as low as 1.8% during the first trimester to as high as 27.4% during the third trimester.9 Based on calculations of total body iron from 1999 to 2006 NHANES data, the estimated prevalence of iron deficiency in pregnant women is 18.6%, which ranges from 6.9% in the first trimester to 29.5% in the third trimester.1

-The major concern about iron deficiency anemia and iron deficiency in pregnant women is whether it has adverse effects on maternal health or infant outcomes.
-Older observational studies suggest an association between adverse outcomes in infants and anemia in the early stages of pregnancy but not during the third trimester.2 Although iron supplementation and treatment during pregnancy have been observed to improve hemoglobin levels and iron status, the clinical significance of this finding is not clear, and the evidence on maternal and infant health outcomes is limited.10 Furthermore, studies evaluating these outcomes are often conducted in countries whose nutritional status and hemoparasite burden vary significantly from that of the United States.
+The major concern about iron deficiency anemia in pregnant women is whether it has adverse effects on maternal health or infant outcomes.
+Older observational studies suggest an association between adverse outcomes in infants and anemia in the early stages of pregnancy but not during the third trimester.2 Although iron supplementation and treatment during pregnancy have been observed to improve hemoglobin levels and iron status, the clinical significance of this finding is not clear and the evidence on maternal and infant health outcomes is limited.10 Further, studies evaluating these outcomes are often conducted in countries whose nutritional status and hemoparasite burden vary significantly from those of the United States.

 Scope of Review

-The USPSTF commissioned an updated systematic evidence review to update its 2006 recommendation on screening for iron deficiency anemia.
-The USPSTF focused on reviewing the evidence on the association between change in iron status as a result of intervention (supplementation or treatment) in pregnant women, including adolescents, and improvement in maternal and infant health outcomes.
-The current review also focused on the treatment of iron deficiency anemia with oral iron formulations (i.e., not intravenous iron).
+The USPSTF commissioned a systematic evidence review to update its 2006 recommendation on screening for iron deficiency anemia.
+The USPSTF focused on reviewing the evidence on the association between change in iron status as a result of intervention (oral supplementation or treatment) in pregnant women and adolescents and improvement in maternal and infant health outcomes.
+The use of intravenous iron was not assessed.
 The USPSTF considered studies conducted in settings similar to the United States in rates of malnutrition, hemoparasite burden, and general socioeconomic status.
 The focus of the current recommendation is on screening and supplementation for the prevention of iron deficiency anemia; however, findings on iron deficiency are also described as reported by individual studies and to provide a better understanding of the potential burden in the U.S. population.

 Accuracy of Screening Tests

 The primary screening test for anemia is to measure serum hemoglobin or hematocrit levels.
-However, given the hemodilution and physiological anemia that normally occurs during pregnancy, using hemoglobin or hematocrit measurement alone to determine iron deficiency status can be imprecise, and its sensitivity and specificity for detecting iron deficiency anemia in pregnant women is unknown.
-Serum ferritin, which is often used to measure iron status, has limited use during pregnancy, as its concentration often decreases in late pregnancy despite adequate iron stores in the bone marrow.
-Also, serum ferritin is an acute phase reactant, meaning its levels increase during periods of inflammation.11
+However, given the hemodilution and physiologic anemia that normally occurs during pregnancy, using hemoglobin or hematocrit measurement alone to determine iron deficiency status can be imprecise, and its sensitivity and specificity for detecting iron deficiency anemia in pregnant women are unknown.
+Serum ferritin, which is often used to measure iron status, may have limited use during pregnancy because its concentration often decreases in late pregnancy despite adequate iron stores in the bone marrow.
+Also, serum ferritin is an acute phase reactant, which means its levels increase during periods of inflammation.11

 Effectiveness of Early Detection and Treatment